Fed's hopes for low inflation and lots of jobs may fall flat, economists say

 New York, Feb 18 (Reuters) - When the Federal Reserve tacked to a new brand of monetary policy 18 months ago it thought it could deliver low unemployment and tame inflation.

-Two U.S. central bank officials - one of whom helped design the Fed's new playbook and another relative newcomer who has more aggressively flagged inflation concerns - will be called on Friday to assess the authors' analysis at a symposium organized by the University of Chicago Booth School of Business.
+"I see our current policy situation as likely requiring less ultimate financial restrictiveness compared with past episodes and posing a smaller risk," Chicago Fed president Charles Evans said.
+"We don’t know what is on the other side of the current inflation spike...
+We may once again be looking at a situation where there is nothing to fear from running the economy hot."

-The new approach, dubbed the "Powell paradigm" by the writers, was adopted in August 2020 and, based on how the economy had behaved for the last decade, aimed to drive employment as high as possible while anticipating inflation could be held near the Fed's 2% target.
+But others were skeptical that the new approach, dubbed the "Powell paradigm" by the writers, would work in its approach of using looser policy and allowing slightly higher inflation to encourage stronger employment.

-The perceived benefits were valid.
-The authors found that periods of low unemployment, like the current one with jobless rates of around 4%, do help narrow the persistent gaps between, for example, white, Black and Hispanic workers, and between those with more education versus those with less.
+The perceived benefits were valid, the authors found, with periods of low unemployment helping narrow the persistent gaps between, for example, white, Black and Hispanic workers, and between those with more education versus those with less.

-But the COVID-19 pandemic and the policy responses to it have now "upended some of the premises" on which the new approach rested, and in particular have left the Fed facing inflation that has reached levels not seen since the 1980s, wrote Morgan Stanley's Seth Carpenter, Bank of America's Ethan Harris, Deutsche Bank's Peter Hooper, University of Chicago professor Anil Kashyap, and University of Wisconsin professor Kenneth D. West.
+But the COVID-19 pandemic and the policy responses to it have now "upended some of the premises" on which the new approach rested and left the Fed facing inflation not seen since the 1980s, wrote Hooper, Morgan Stanley's Seth Carpenter, Bank of America's Ethan Harris, University of Chicago professor Anil Kashyap, and University of Wisconsin professor Kenneth D. West.

-They said it is possible the Fed will be able to lower the pace of price increases with steady but ultimately modest increases to its benchmark overnight interest rate, from the current level near zero to around 3% between now and 2024, without triggering big changes in the unemployment rate - the ideal scenario for policymakers.
+They said the Fed may be able to lower the pace of price increases with steady but ultimately modest increases to its benchmark overnight interest rate, from near zero to around 3% between now and 2024, without triggering big changes in the unemployment rate - the ideal scenario for policymakers.

 Favorable public psychology, with firms and households acting as if inflation will remain under control, does "most of the work ...
 Therefore, the Fed neither has to be pre-emptive in heading inflation off nor does it have to crush the economy" to win back control, the group wrote.

-But from there the tradeoffs worsen.
-Under simulations they developed, and depending on whether the post-pandemic economy includes more or less of a tradeoff between inflation and jobs, the Fed could be forced to raise interest rates perhaps twice as high, see inflation remain elevated, and the unemployment rate get lodged between 5% and 6% for several years.
+But under some of the simulations they developed the Fed could be forced to raise interest rates perhaps twice as high, see inflation remain elevated, and the unemployment rate get lodged between 5% and 6% for several years.

 That would be a blow to Fed hopes for a "broad and inclusive" recovery in the U.S. labor market, with the higher unemployment rate falling hardest on racial and ethnic minorities and less educated Americans.